rachmessy/EAS510/README.md

 # EAS510
 To set up environment:
 - download the project
-{% highlight python %}
+- create a new conda environment with this command: conda env create -f environment.yml

-conda env create -f environment.yml
+To download data:
-{% endhighlight %}
+run the notebook in src/models/fetch_data.ipynb